KaiqueCoelho/random-repository/README.md

 - [ ] 38-1: _Knots and Chained lists_
 - [ ] 38-2: _Stacks and lines_
 - [ ] 38-3: _[Project - TING - Trybe Is Not Google]()_

-The exercises produced during the classes to exercise our programming logic skills are located on the Logic Academy Directory.